bhuvneshuchiha/bhuvneshuchiha/README.md

 # 💫 About Me:
 ## 🚀 Hey there, fellow code explorer!<br><br>
 I'm Bhuvnesh! — full-stack spelunker of the terminal, lover of curly braces, and sworn protector of clean code and yes...
-I use Arch, btw<br>
+I use Arch, btw.
 When I'm not writing Go routines that probably should've been functions, I'm hacking away at dotfiles and bending Neovim to my will.<br><br>

 ### 🧠 My Stack of Sanity<br>